CTSRD-CHERI/cheri-exercises/src/introduction/ccc.md

 For the exercises in this book you will use the `riscv64` and `riscv64-purecap` architectures.
 The `riscv64-hybrid` architecture instantiates appropriately annotated pointers as capabilities leaving the rest as conventional integer addresses and it not used here.

 If you have built a compiler and sysroot using `cheribuild` in the default location (`~/cheri`) then it should work out of the box.
-If you've configured a different location you can set the `CHERIBUILD_SDK` environmental variable to point to to the location of your SDK.
+If you've configured a different location you can set the `CHERIBUILD_SDK` environment variable to point to to the location of your SDK.
 Alternatively, you can set the `CLANG` and `SYSROOT` variables to point to the respective locations.
 ```sh
 {{#include ../../tools/ccc}}
 ```

-If you were provided a docker image along with these instructions (e.g. as part of a training exercise or bug-bounty), it should be configured such that `ccc` works without setting environmental variables.
+If you were provided a docker image along with these instructions (e.g. as part of a training exercise or bug-bounty), it should be configured such that `ccc` works without setting environment variables.